ietf-wg-httpapi/digest-fields-problem-types/draft-ietf-httpapi-digest-fields-problem-types.md

 The term "problem type" in this document is to be interpreted as described in {{PROBLEM}}.

-The terms "request", "response", "intermediary", "sender", and "server" are from {{HTTP}}.
+The terms "request", "response", "intermediary", "sender", "client", and "server" are from {{HTTP}}.

 # Problem Types